stefan-it/turkish-bert/README.md

 Research supported with Cloud TPUs from the awesome [TRC program](https://sites.research.google/trc/about/).

-Thanks for providing access to the TPUs ❤️
+Many thanks for providing access to the TPUs ❤️